Chef Brand Food Story Design Gallery

 Type of supports : Print, Digital, Photo, Video, Chinese & American digital social media

 Context & Challenges

-The following content introduces a design work selection achieved between January 2015 and February 2017, produced or leaded by Artbeat Studio Shanghai, the in-house Design Department in charge of the branding, digital creative content and design production for all the brands and outlets owned by VOL Group China.
-The studio is managing 5 brands, 150 projects and around 3000 designs a year (cross-media platforms).
+The following content introduces a design work selection achieved between January 2015 and February 2017, produced or leaded by Artbeat Studio Shanghai, the in-house Creative agency / Design Department in charge of the branding, digital creative content and design production for all the brands and outlets owned by VOL Group China.
+In 2017, the studio was managing 5 brands, 150 projects and around 3000 design items a year (cross-media platforms).
 Read the work summary.